rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_environment.rst

 .. versionadded:: 1.1

 You can use the ``environment`` keyword at the play, block, or task level to set an environment variable for an action on a remote host.
-With this keyword, you can set a proxy for a task that does http requests, set the required environment variables for language-specific version managers, and more.
+With this keyword, you can enable using a proxy for a task that does http requests, set the required environment variables for language-specific version managers, and more.

-When you set an environment variable with ``environment:`` at the play or block level, it is available to all tasks within the play or block that are executed by the same user.
+When you set an environment variable with ``environment:`` at the play or block level, it is available only to tasks within the play or block that are executed by the same user.
 Environment variables set with ``environment:`` do not affect Ansible itself, Ansible configuration settings, the environment for other users, or the execution of other plugins like lookups and filters.
-Environment variables set with ``environment:`` do not automatically become Ansible facts.
+Environment variables set with ``environment:`` do not automatically become Ansible facts, even when you set them at the play level.
+You must include an explicit ``gather_facts`` task in your playbook and set the ``environment`` keyword on that task to turn your environment variables into Ansible facts for the rest of your play.

 .. contents::
    :local: